jho-on/MOADA/backend/README.md

     Anonymized IP address that made the upload request.

     files (array):
-    A list of files uploaded by this IP.
-Each item in the list is a fileMetadata object.
+    A list of public ids uploaded by this IP.
+Each item in the list is a IdPublic to some file stored.

     filesNumber (int):
     The total number of files currently on the server for this IP.